FallenDev/Arbiter/README.md

 cd Arbiter.App
 dotnet publish -r win-x64 -c Release -p:PublishSingleFile=true --self-contained false
 ```

+You can use the platform of your choice, but the `win-x64` target is recommended.

 > [!IMPORTANT]
 > You must include the published `.dll` files with the executable.